quantum-mob/QuantumPlaybook/README.md

 # QuantumWorkbook

-A compilation of the Mathematica(R) Notebook files that have been used to generate the demonstrations in ["A Quantum Computation Workbook"](https://doi.org/10.1007/978-3-030-91214-7) to be published with Springer later this year (ISBN: 978-3-030-91213-0, 978-3-030-91214-7).
+A compilation of the Mathematica(R) Notebook files that have been used to generate the demonstrations in ["A Quantum Computation Workbook"](https://link.springer.com/book/9783030912130) to be published with Springer on Febrauary 1, 2022 (ISBN: 978-3-030-91213-0, 978-3-030-91214-7).
 Users can try and modify the code themselves to build their own examples on the demonstrations and to experiment their fresh ideas.

 ## Requirement